bswank/swank.dev/content/page-content/intro.md

 ---
 id: 's1oede'
+title: 'Brian Swank - Software Engineer'
 description: "Hey, my name is Brian Swank.
-I'm a full-stack software developer and I live in Lancaster, Pennsylvania."
+I'm a full-stack software engineer and I live in Lancaster, Pennsylvania."
 ---

 # Hello.

 ## My name is Brian Swank.

-I'm a developer living in Lancaster, Pennsylvania – a cool little city in the heart of Amish Country.
+I'm a software engineer living in Lancaster, Pennsylvania – a cool little city in the heart of Amish Country.
 I live here with my wife, [Amy](https://instagram.com/amynswank).
 We also have a cat named [Moe](https://www.instagram.com/explore/tags/moethehousepanther/), but we're not cat parents.
 He has cat parents (I'm assuming).
 We refer to him as "Moe, the house panther" for short.

 ## Work & Tech